Amani5576/NGC-3576-Temperature-Readings/README.md

 Analyzing areas of high and low intensity of Statue of Liberty Nebulae based on user specifications.

 Data sourced from [this site](https://www.mattdieterich.com/nebuladata "www.mattdieterich.com")  where it was captured from ObsTech in Chile.
+Ultimately producing [this](#3d_video) video amongst others.

 ## FitExtraction.py file
 This file opens and extracts the HDU data from the fit files and puts them into an array; HDUs.